AlexandreaArchives/FreyrNet/README.md

 # Whitepaper

-Spathion is the Symbiosis of Social Transformation Perspectives embedded in the dynamics of decentralised finance and distibuted ledger technologies.
+FreyrNet is the Fizzog of Finite State Machines and Recurrent Reflexive Finance.

 ## Vision